myunghyunj/FluxMD-simulation/README.md

 - Use standard pipeline for proteins >100K atoms
 - Reduce batch size in GPU settings
 - Use recovery scripts if analysis crashes
+- Not recommended to run more than two runs of DNA-protein simulations (unless memory > 128 GB)

 ### No Interactions Detected
 - Check ligand format (needs HETATM records)